pretix/pretix-docs/docs/topics/customer-accounts.md

 Under "Single-sign-on method", choose "OpenID Connect".
 Fill out the fields that are displayed after you selected "OpenID Connect" with the information from your SSO provider.

-If you want your customers to log in via SSO only and not create accounts via pretix directly, navigate to :navpath:Your organizer → Settings → General:, open the :btn:Customer accounts: tab, and uncheck the box next to "Allow customers to log in with email address and password".
+If you want your customers to log in exclusively via SSO and not create accounts via pretix directly, navigate to :navpath:Your organizer → Settings → General:, open the :btn:Customer accounts: tab, and uncheck the box next to "Allow customers to log in with email address and password".